Martha Layne Collins: Consideration for vice-president

 By virtue of her election as Kentucky's governor, Collins became the highest-ranking Democratic woman in the nation.
 The only two women in the U.S. Senate at the time were Republicans, and Collins was the only woman governor of any state.
-Shortly after her election, she appeared on Good Morning America, where she was asked about her interest in the vice-presidency and gave a non-committal answer.
-Four days after her inauguration as governor, she was chosen to deliver the Democratic response to President Ronald Reagan's weekly radio address.
+Shortly after her election, she appeared on Good Morning America, where she was asked about her interest in the vice presidency and gave a non-committal answer.
+Four days after her inauguration as governor, she was chosen to deliver the Democratic response to President of the United States Ronald Reagan's weekly address of the president of the United States.
 At a news conference following her speech, Collins was asked again if she would be willing to be considered as the Democrats' vice-presidential candidate in the upcoming election; she replied "No, not at this time."

 In mid-1984, the Democratic National Committee chose Collins to preside over the 1984 Democratic National Convention in San Francisco.
 This engagement prevented Collins from chairing the state delegation to the convention, as was typical of governors.
 The party appointed Collins's son, Steve as state chair.
 Prior to the convention, Walter Mondale, the presumptive presidential nominee, interviewed Collins as a possible vice-presidential candidate before choosing Geraldine Ferraro as his running mate.
-A writer for The Miami Herald later opined, based on interviews with Mondale advisers, that Collins was never given serious consideration by Mondale.
+A writer for Miami Herald later opined, based on interviews with Mondale advisers, that Collins was never given serious consideration by Mondale.
 He reported that she was included in his list of potential running mates primarily to blunt potential charges of "tokenism" in considering other women and minorities.